Who Is Eilidh Barbour? - Meet The BBC's Golf Anchor

-The Scot is presenting her second Masters as the BBC's lead golf anchor.
-By Adam Stephens
+The Scot is presenting the BBC's Masters coverage this year

 Who Is Eilidh Barbour?

-The BBC will show live coverage of The Masters this weekend as well as highlights shows of rounds one and two.
+The BBC shows highlights and live coverage of the Masters this year from Augusta, with highlights of the opening two rounds and live coverage of the final two rounds.

 Scottish presenter Eilidh Barbour is now the lead anchor for the BBC’s golf coverage… but who is she?